 If the cell margins, which control how close the symbols get to the edges of the cells, seem too big for easy drawing, set them all to be zero.
-We could also remove the cell borders.
+We could also remove the cell bor-ders.

-If you need more knit stitches to draw a bigger motif, you can
+If you need more knit stitches to draw a bigger motif, you can use legal paper instead of letter paper use a smaller font size for the chart

-- change the page orientation to landscape

-- shrink the page margins

-- use legal paper instead of letter paper

-- use a smaller font size for the chart